 - a.
 Conceptual symbolized locations of types of proposed signage, including a legend, within the Development Unit. - b.
 The hierarchy of signage proposed within a Development Unit including size (both in land area and height) and signage area. - c.
 Narrative describing the proposed signage character and theme within a Development Unit. - d.
 Design guidelines for the proposed signage hierarchy including criteria for location of hierarchy of signage and where certain signage types will be prohibited or required. - e.
-Signage shall comply with Dark Sky recommendations except where proposed uses are more intense or the signage is intended to be made a special feature.
+Signage shall comply with Dark Sky recommendations except within Development Unit 4.
+Signage lighting standards within Development Unit 4 shall be specifically defined at the time of the Development Unit Plan.